 Keep reading to find out my choices for the 7 best deer hunting calibers of all time.
 Deer are the most sought after big game animal in North America and many hunters take the sport very seriously.
 Discussions about the best deer hunting calibers have been occurring around campfires all over the world for decades.

 Keep reading to learn about the history and recommended uses of the .32 Remington.
 Introduced by Remington in 1906, the .32 Remington was marketed as an alternative to the .32 Winchester Special.
 Hunters seeking a good bullet for hunting deer and bear that could be found in an auto-loading rifle were presented with a nice

 Continue reading to find out all about the history and recommended uses of the .30 Carbine.
-Designed by Winchester for the military in the early 1940s, the .30 Carbine cartridge (and the firearm it was originally designed for: the M1 Carbine), was designed to be "more than a pistol, less than a rifle."
-Used with
+Designed by Winchester for the military in the early 1940s, the .30 Carbine cartridge (and the firearm it was originally designed for: the M1 Carbine), was designed to be "more than a pistol, but less than a rifle."
+Used

 Check out this PowerBelt bullet review comparing the 250gr AeroLite to the 270gr Platinum bullets.
 Over the past year, I've tried many different bullets and powder loads in my CVA Wolf Northwest muzzleloader to see what works the best.
 In this test (courtesy of Muzzle-Loaders.com), I decided to conduct a PowerBelt bullet review where I

 Updated 6 December 2014 Check out this CVA Wolf Northwest bullet review comparing the Hornady SST, Barnes Spit Fire TMZ, & Barnes Spit Fire T-EZ bullets in the CVA Wolf Northwest.
 Click here to my review of the CVA Wolf Northwest muzzleloader.
 As hunting season has gotten closer, I've done more testing to determine the